Early Research Experience in E-Term

 - An official or unofficial academic WPI transcript - Need help?
 Instructions here.

-- You will need to agree to participate in the weekly professional development workshops, the Summer Professional Development Series for Undergraduates (SPuDS)
+- Agree to participate in the weekly professional development workshops, the Summer Professional Development Series for Undergraduates (SPuDS), weekly throughout the program on Wednesday mornings

 - Answer this reflection question: